 Equipment

-- measuring cups and spoons For measurement accuracy.
+- measuring cups and spoons For measuring the sauce ingredients and seasonings accurately.

 Ingredients

-- 1 lb. skinless boneless chicken breasts or thighs cubed
+- 1 lb (454 g) boneless, skinless chicken breasts or thighs cut into bite-size pieces

 - 6 cloves garlic minced